If you have difficulty sleeping it can be frustrating. Lack of sleep can cause a host of other problems, too.

 Clabots also said in many instances, other disorders help themselves once sleep apnea is treated.

-Other issues a sleep study can diagnose includes periodic limb movement disorder, narcolepsy, restless legs syndrome, insomnia and nighttime behaviors like sleepwalking and REM sleep behavior disorder.
+Other issues an in-lab overnight sleep study can diagnose includes periodic limb movement disorder, narcolepsy, restless legs syndrome, insomnia and nighttime behaviors like sleepwalking and REM sleep behavior disorder.

 What test is right for you?